Deltacloud Drivers

 Eucalyptus eucalyptus Access Key ID Secret Access Key

-GoGrid gogrid API Key Shared Secret Go to My Account > API Keys for your account and click on the key you want to use to find the shared secret.
+GoGrid gogrid API Key Shared Secret Go to My Account > API Keys for your account and click on the key you want to use to find the Shared Secret.

-IBM SBC sbc Username Password
+IBM SmartCloud sbc Username Password

 OpenNebula opennebula OpenNebula user OpenNebula password Set the environment variable OCCI_URL to the address on which OpenNebula's OCCI server is listening.

-Rackspace Cloud Servers/Cloud Files rackspace Rackspace user name API Key Obtain the key from the API Access page in your control panel
+Rackspace Cloud Servers/Cloud Files rackspace Rackspace user name API Key Obtain the key from the API Access page in your control panel.

 Rimuhosting rimuhosting not used (?)
 API Key